AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/ajax-form-handling.md

 });
 ```

-In this code, the [!UICONTROL email] field is required. [!DNL Marketo] Measure will post this data asynchronously to our servers.
+In this code, the [!UICONTROL email] field is required. [!DNL Marketo Measure] will post this data asynchronously to our servers.

 ## Scenario 3 - Report user information from the thank-you page {#scenario-report-user-information-from-the-thank-you-page}

-In some cases, it is more convenient to report the lead information to [!DNL Marketo] Measure from the thank-you page, after the form is submitted.
-The simplest way to report this information is to add a hidden element to the page that holds information from the form submission, and [!DNL Bizible].js will read this information when the thank-you page has loaded.
+In some cases, it is more convenient to report the lead information to [!DNL Marketo Measure] from the thank-you page, after the form is submitted.
+The simplest way to report this information is to add a hidden element to the page that holds information from the form submission, and [!DNL Bizible.js] will read this information when the thank you page has loaded.

 **For example:**